fabioanh/carpark-ubi/README.md

   implementation has a very limited scope mixing two approaches for Rest Exception handling: `ControllerAdvice` and throwing directly the Spring `ResponseStatusException`.
 Both of them could be unified in a production application having consistent bodies with detailed information about the errors.
+- The two exceptions `IllegalStateException` and `ChargingPointNotFoundException` were created within the scope of a prototyping application.
+In a final production version the exception handling should be thought more carefully handling the conflict status in the application with a different application exception.
+One could think that all the exception handling could be done using only the Spring class `ResponseStatusException`.
+Nonetheless, this would not be a good approach as it would mix the logic belonging to the REST controller into the Business classes.
 - The creation of the `ChargingPointDTO` class may seem useless in this context as the solution could be implemented using only the class `ChargingPoint` in the `services` package.
 Nevertheless, this separation would be useful in a more complete application to add validations to the object used in the controller and simply have a better separation